weishi10141993/MuJetAnalysis_LimitSetting/README.md

    The more toys, the better, but it takes more time.
 Refer to [TAMU Terra page](https://hprc.tamu.edu/wiki/Terra:Batch_Processing_SLURM) for info about the slurm batch system.

+   After the jobs are done, you should be able to see the text file containing the limit for each mass point in "macros/sh/<year>/output/".

+   [Optional]
    After jobs are done, toy stats distributions along with the limit value, error and expected quantiles will be stored in root files like this:
    ```
    higgsCombine.H2A4Mu_mA_*_GeV_0.HybridNew.mH125.*.quant0.500.root